samkearney/esta-ngl/docs/tutorial/identifiers.rst

 This follows the convention of `reverse domain name notation <https://en.wikipedia.org/wiki/Reverse_domain_name_notation>`_.

-.. _concepts-identifiers-qualified-class:
+.. _tutorial-identifiers-qualified-class:

 ***************
 Qualified Class
 ***************

-:ref:`Libraries<concepts-general-library>` are identified by a qualified class.
-A qualified class is a string that begins with an :ref:`concepts-identifiers-organization-id`.
+:ref:`Libraries<standard-objects-library>` are identified by a qualified class.
+A qualified class is a string that begins with an :ref:`tutorial-identifiers-organization-id`.

 The organization identifier is followed by an identifying string for the library, separated by a dot.